Combinatorial characterization of upward planarity: Justifying UPO-graph

 \section{Justifying UPO-graph}

-We show that upward planar orders indeed characterize upward planarity.
+In this section, we will prove our main result, Theorem \ref{T3}, which shows that upward planar orders indeed characterizes upward planarity.

-\begin{thm} Any \UPO graph has an upward planar drawing; and conversely, there is an upward planar order on $E(G)$ for any upward planar graph $G$. \end{thm}
+\begin{thm} Any \UPO graph has a unique upward planar drawing up to planar isotopy; and conversely, there is an upward planar order on $E(G)$ for any upward plane graph $G$. \end{thm}

 The first part follows from Theorem \ref{T2} and Theorem \ref{T1}.
-For the converse part, we need the following proposition, which is a geometric counterpart of Proposition \ref{P1}. \begin{prop} Let $G$ be an upward planar graph.
-Then there exist a progressive plane graph $\Gamma$ and an embedding $\phi\colon G\rightarrow \Gamma$, such that
+For the converse part, we need the following proposition, which is a geometric counterpart of Theorem \ref{P1}. \begin{prop} Let $G$ be an upward plane graph.
+Then there exists a PPG $\Gamma$ and a (geometric) embedding $\phi\colon G\rightarrow \Gamma$, such that

 $(1)$ $\phi_0(V(G))=V(\Gamma)-(S(\Gamma)\sqcup T(\Gamma))$;

 $(2)$ $|E(\Gamma)|=|E(G)|+|S(G)|+|T(G)|$;

 $(3)$ for any $v\in S(G)$ and $w\in T(G)$, $I(\phi_0(v))\cap O(\phi_0(w))= \emptyset$;